CVMI-Lab/PAConv/README.md

 You can find the instructions for running these tasks in the above corresponding folders.

 ## Performance
-The following tables report the current performances on different tasks and datasets. ( __*__ denotes the backbone architecture)
+The following tables report the current performances on different tasks and datasets. ( __*__ denotes the backbone architectures)

 ### Object Classification on ModelNet40